erik-larsen/emscripten-sdl2-ogles2/README.md

 ## Why SDL2?

-These demos require OS-dependent stuff (keyboard, mouse, touch, text, audio, networking, etc.), SDL provides a cross-platform library to access this, and Emscripten has an SDL port.
+These demos require OS-dependent stuff (keyboard, mouse, touch, text, audio, networking, etc.).
+SDL provides a cross-platform library to access this, and Emscripten has an SDL port.

 ## Why OpenGLES2?